 The Monte Cucco Park

-Caves are one among the things to see in Monte Cucco Park.
+Caves are one of the things to see in Monte Cucco Park.
 These include the famed Monte Cucco cave, the Sant’Agnese cave, the San Donino cave, and the Bianca cave.
 Other attractions in Monte Cucco Park include the Rio Freddo gorge, the Scirca springs, the abbey of Santa Maria di Sitria, and the San Girolamo hermitage.

-Where is it in Monte Cucco Park?
+Where is it Monte Cucco Park?

 Monte Cucco’s History

-Sedimentary rocks of marine origin that date back to the Jurassic period formed the Mount Cucco.
+Sedimentary rocks of marine origin that date back to the Jurassic period formed Mount Cucco.
 The relief originated around 210 million years ago, when the Tethys was still a shallow sea teeming with life.
 The gradual buildup of marine animals’ remains contributed to the formation of a sequence of sedimentary rocks.
 In fact, Upper Jurassic fossils are extremely abundant.
 The fossils are currently on display at the Costacciaro Museum.

 From the 10th to 4th century BC, Monte Cucco was under the control of the Umbrian people, who had their capital in Gubbio.
 This Italic people constructed the Temple of Jupiter Pennino, one of the most important Umbrian-Roman sanctuaries along the Via Flaminia.
 Today, it has vanished entirely.